openebs-archive/openebs-docs/docs/storageengine.md

 **CVR** - cStor Volume Replica

-**SPC** - Storage Pool Claim, the custom resource that represents the cStor pool
+**SPC** - Storage Pool Claim, the custom resource that represents the cStor pool aggregate

-**CSP** - cStor Storage Pool, the custom resource that represents each replica of cStor Pool
+**CSP** - cStor Storage Pool, the custom resource that represents cStor Pool on each node

 One SPC points to multiple CSPs.
 Similarly one CV points to as CVRs.
-Read detailed explanation of cStor Pools [here](/docs/next/cstorpools.html).
+Read detailed explanation of cStor Pools [here](http://localhost:3000/docs/next/cstor.html#cstor-pools).

 <br> <br>